⚖️CLAT / Law21 Apr 2026

 Why This Matters for Aspiring Law Students

-Preparation for admission through the NRI quota requires a strategic approach:
+Preparing for admission through the NRI quota requires a multi-faceted approach:

 What Should Students Do Next?

-• Identify Target NLUs: Make a list of NLUs you are interested in and research their specific NRI quota policies.
+• Identify Target NLUs: Make a list of NLUs that offer the NRI quota and align with your academic aspirations.

 How EduNext Can Help